mattludwigs/zipgateway-env/README.md

-When building a Z/IP Client library it would be nice to be able to compile, test, and run `zipgateway` locally without having to think about installing and configuration the your system.
+When building a Z/IP Client library it would be nice to be able to compile, test, and run `zipgateway` locally without having to think about installing and configuring your system.
 This has proven to be challenging for various reasons.
 This docker environment was made to help streamline the process.
 It allows you to compile and run different versions on `zipgateway` and uses your host machine networking to allow this to be ran as if it were